JB63134/bash_h/README.md

 Fully Works (native, no changes):
 All major Linux distros with GNU userland and Bash ≥ 4.3 such as:
-Debian / Ubuntu / Mint
-Fedora / RHEL / Rocky
+Debian / Fedora / Arch / openSUSE
-Arch / Manjaro / Endeavour
-openSUSE

 Works With Minor Fix (install GNU tools):
 macOS (Homebrew GNU tools + brew bash)